 Despite the growing awareness of socio-ecological challenges facing humans in the 21st century, science learning still mostly takes place inside the classroom, disconnected from the natural world.

 The University of Washington Bothell Goodlad Institute for Educational Renewal, Northwestern University School of Education and Social Policy, Tilth Alliance and Seattle Public Schools are partnering to change this status quo and create more culturally and community relevant, field-based learning opportunities for students.
-Funded by a $2.9 million grant from the National Science Foundation, the project will build outdoor learning gardens and draw upon local communities and green spaces at several Seattle schools while developing a robust curriculum for K-3 educators to engage students in complex ecological reasoning and decision-making.
+This project grows from our previous LiP work and is titled “Learning in Places: PK-5+ Field Based Science Education Across Schools, Families, and Communities” and is primarily focused on the life sciences and earth and space science domains reflected in the Next Generation Science Standards; however it also substantively incorporates aspects of social studies and civics as well as literacy.
+The LiP model was co-designed with families, educators and community based organizations with a focus on pk-3 students to prepare students to meet, adapt to, and lead change in relation to the socio-ecological challenges of the 21st century.
+The previous work was funded by a $2.9 million grant from the National Science Foundation, the project drew upon local communities and green spaces at several Seattle schools while developing a robust curriculum for K-3 educators to engage students in complex ecological reasoning and decision-making.

 Megan Bang, professor of learning sciences and psychology at Northwestern University and principal investigator for the project, said immersing students in outdoor, field-based science learning is a critical and under-utilized strategy for preparing students to wrestle with issues of socio-ecological justice such as food sustainability and water usage.